Sale of newspaper in Cambodia 'disaster' for media freedom: Rights group

 "They said that as editor-in-chief I allowed the story about the sale of the Phnom Penh Post to be published."

-Four other staff members said on Twitter on Monday they had resigned including Brendan O'Byrne, who said the new management had ordered him to remove the online version of the report about the sale of the newspaper.
+Four other staff members said on Twitter on Monday they had resigned including managing editor Stuart White, web editor Jenni Reid, senior journalist Ananth Baliga, and business editor Brendan O’Byrne, who said the new management had ordered him to remove the online version of the report about the sale of the newspaper.

 "I refused and offered my resignation, which was accepted," O'Byrne wrote on Twitter.